NearlyUnique/funky/readme.md

 # Overview

-Mocking should be used sparingly but when you do use this technique it should be easy to do right and obvious how it works.
+Testing with [mocks](#mock-types) should be used sparingly but when you do use this technique it should be easy to do right and obvious how it works.
 If there is a problem with the test or the production code the Mocking system should help, not hinder.

-# Mock types

-There are Mocks, Stubs, Fakes and Test Doubles to name but a few.
-Here I use the word Mock to cover all types.
-The proposed approach does not limit you in any way to prefer other terminology or more precise meaning.

 # Function based mocks